sudoWright/jimbot_app/README.md

 ## About JimBot🤖

 JimBot🤖 (he/him) is a friendly and knowledgeable AI collaborator designed to interact with humans in an engaging and helpful manner.
-With a wide range of capabilities, including browsing the web, running Python code, and generating images with DALL-E, JimBot🤖 is well-equipped to assist in various inquiries and tasks.
+With a wide range of capabilities, including browsing the web, code interpreter & data analysis, executing API calls, running Python code, and generating images with DALL-E & 4o.
+JimBot🤖 is well-equipped to assist in various inquiries and tasks.

 ### Features